-- 1. One dwelling or business unit per 2 acres. - 2.
+- 1. One dwelling or business unit per 2 buildable acres. - 2.
 Each lot to have a minimum contiguous frontage of 250 feet. - 3.
 Sufficient off-street parking to be provided. - 4.
 A larger lot is required where topography, soil, or adequate sewage area requires such. - 5.
-Location of dwelling or business unit: - a) Minimum of 50 feet from the edge of the right of way of an accepted public road or 75 feet from the center of an accepted public road, whichever is greater. - b) Minimum of 30 feet from abutters' property lines. - 6.
+Location of dwelling or business unit: - 6.
+Minimum of 50 feet from the edge of the right of way of an accepted public road. (or 75 feet from the center of an accepted public road, whichever is greater.) - 7.
+Minimum of 30 feet from abutters' property lines. - 8.
 Maximum height of any building to be 35 feet.

-B. Conservation District - Summary
+B. Conservation District

+Approximate Area: Area of town within this zone:

-Approximate area: 5950 Ac. % of Total area: 25.4%
+5950 Acres 25.4%

 - 1. This district contains all land within the town boundaries which is above 1200 feet in elevation. - 2.
 This land is valuable for its open spaces, forest resources, recreational opportunities, and scenery.
 This district is generally not well suited for development due to its slope, soils conditions and inaccessibility.
 Based on the merits of site specific conditions, development is allowed for dwelling units, forestry, and agriculture. - 3.
-Each lot shall be a minimum of 5 acres. - 4.
+Each lot shall be a minimum of 5 buildable acres. - 4.
 Each lot to have a minimum contiguous frontage of 400 feet. - 5.
 Off street parking to be provided. - 6.
-Location of dwelling unit: - a) Minimum of 50 feet from the edge of the right of way of an accepted public road or 75 feet from the center, whichever is greater. - b) Minimum of 30 feet from abutters' property lines. - 7.
+Location of dwelling unit: - a.
+Minimum of 50 feet from the edge of the right of way of an accepted public road. (or 75 feet from the center of an accepted public road, whichever is greater.) - b.
+Minimum of 30 feet from abutters' property lines. - 7.
 Maximum height of any building to be 35 feet.

-C. Residential Rural District - Summary
+C. Residential Rural District